wazuh/wazuh-documentation/source/setup/migrating/index.rst

 Migrating from OSSEC
 ===================================================

-This section explains how to upgrade an existing OSSEC installation to Wazuh.
+This section explains how to migrate from an existing OSSEC installation to Wazuh.
 You must follow the appropriate section depending on the type of your OSSEC installation: from sources or packages.

 To determine if an upgrade is supported for your installation, please consult this table: